deltabeard/texturepack-utils/mTP64.md

 #### tex_width

-The width of the texture.
+The width of the texture in pixels.

 #### tex_height

-The height of the texture.
+The height of the texture in pixels.

 #### data

-The texture data.
+The raw texture data.

 #### padding